JEFFERSON WOMEN'S GOLF LEAGUE

 Treasurer: Collects and deposits all dues and pays all bills.
 She records Membership dues paid in the League database.
 Provides an accounting of all disbursements and presents the status of the League budget at the Annual Awards Luncheon.
 She provides budget analysis when the Board and/or the Executive Committee considers policy or event options that can affect the League’s annual budget.
+She assists the President in proposing an Annual Budget to the Executive Committee for adoption.
 She consults with the President and Vice-President for non-budget expenditures.
 She shares signatory authority with the President on the League’s bank account.

 Membership Committee Chair: Maintains Membership records, including Member contact information for the Directory in the League’s database.
 She handles applications for Membership, maintains the Membership waitlist, contacts applicants who have been accepted to welcome them into the League.
 She provides new Members with information about the League and matches them with mentors.
 She reminds Members about dues payments and coordinates with the Treasurer regarding Membership dues.
 She maintains a list of Associate Members who are not able to play the required number of rounds for regular Membership.
 She makes recommendations to the Board and/or Executive Committee on actions necessary to maintain the viability of JWGL Membership.

-Rules Committee Chair: As the League authority on JWGL rules, she assists the League in interpreting rules and settles all disputes regarding rules.
+Rules Committee Chair: As the League authority on JWGL rules, she assists the Executive Committee in clarifying and approving rules governing League play and settles all rules disputes occurring during League play.
 She familiarizes Members with the local course rules of the Jefferson Golf Course.

 Systems Administration Committee Chair: Guides the Board and/or Executive Committee decisions regarding the JWGL website and interfaces with JWGL vendors providing services to develop, maintain and manage web applications and JWGL databases and their functionality.
 Consistent with the League’s annual budget and contractual obligations, she oversees the testing of and improvements or updates made to the JWGL website to provide the League with mobile access to sign up for tee times, to post scores, and to allow the Tournament Committee to close weekly events remotely.
 Maintains security provisions to safeguard Member contact information stored in JWGL databases.
 Trains Members on the use of JWGL website features, including serving as contacts available to answer questions on the League’s systems and their use.
 She reviews annual contracts with relevant vendors and makes recommendations to the Executive Committee regarding the contracts necessary to ensure the continuity of software and web application services.
 She works with the Tournament Committee to make recommendations on policy changes and/or purchases necessary to maintain consistency between League play and system requirements.